siczmj/passcodeview/README.md

 ### Add the PasscodeIndicator to your XML layout

-Add the passcode xml namespace to access all attributes:
+Add the passcode xml namespace to access all custom attributes:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>